-This office received an initiated measure to allow for the regulation, access, and compassionate use of cannabis in South Dakota, which required a prison or jail cost estimate statement.
 Enclosed is a copy of the initiated measure, in final form, that was submitted to this office.
-In accordance with SDCL 2-1-19 I hereby submit the Legislative Research Council's prison or jail cost estimate with respect to this initiated measure.
-It is my understanding that the Attorney General's statement pursuant to 12-13-25.1 will be filed directly with you by the Office of the Attorney General.
+In accordance with SDCL 2-9-31, I hereby submit the Legislative Research Council's fiscal note with respect to this initiated measure.